Nexmo/station/_partials/client-sdk/voice/outbound-pstn-application-webhook.md

 Once created, add the gist raw URL (make sure you're using the raw version) to your [Nexmo dashboard](https://dashboard.nexmo.com).
 To do this, navigate to [applications](https://dashboard.nexmo.com/voice/your-applications), select your application and click the 'Edit' button.
 Set the application's `Answer URL` and click 'Save changes'.

-You will need to repeat this process every time you're changing the gist as a new revision (with a different raw URL) is being created.
+You will need to repeat this process every time you're changing the gist as a new revision (with the new raw URL) is being created.

 > The gist you created is specific to this tutorial.
-In a real-life scenario, the `Answer URL` should be provided by a purposely built web solution that can serve custom NCCOs and, for this case, receive and validate the phone number dialled from the app.
+In a real-life scenario, the `Answer URL` should be provided by a purposely built web solution.
+Your backend should provide  that can serve custom NCCOs and, for this case, receive and validate the phone number dialled from the app.